jecisc/WebPokedex/src/WebPokedex-Seaside.package/WPSession.class/README.md

 Internal Representation and Key Implementation Points.

     Instance Variables
 	user:		<aUser> 			The current user of the application.
+	root: 		<aComponent>	A seaside component that is the root of the application